Welcome to the Ontario Health

 Integrating data from across the province will allow us to effectively leverage tools, like artificial intelligence, to better understand this virus, how it spreads and the most effective means of combatting it.
 These key insights will mean our world-class health system partners have secure access to better and more consistent population data, improving decision-making in health care and aiding our efforts to beat COVID-19.
 The health and safety of Ontarians remains our singular focus — this is another measure that will allow us to continue to deliver on that commitment."

-Peter Bethlenfalvy, President of the Treasury Board.
+Peter Bethlenfalvy, Minister of Finance and President of the Treasury Board of Ontario.

 Date modified: 2020-09-17